Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <p> The 2010 census dataset is like the 2020 census dataset, so process it in the same manner as earlier.
 Add both it and the 2010 census tract boundary to ArcGIS Pro.
 When attempting to join the two datasets, however, you will notice that there is no “GEOIDFQ” field in the census tract boundaries like there was in the 2020 boundaries. </p> <br>

   <p> Comparing the attribute table of both layers, you will notice that the “GEO_ID” text field in the 2010 census dataset has the correct entries to join the two layers, though it is embedded in a larger string led with “1400000US”.
 To correct this, create a new field for the census dataset table called “GEOID10”.
 Use Calculate Field with Arcade, and in the field calculation, apply RIGHT(GEOID, 11).
-This will preserve the 11 characters on the right side of the field and render the field identical to the "GEOID" in the census tract boundaries. </p> <br>
+This will preserve the 11 characters on the right side of the field and render the field identical to the "GEOID" in the census tract boundaries (Figure 12). </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/2kT3W8U.jpeg" alt="Trim GEO_ID Field" style="width:100%;max-width:625px">
-  <figcaption> Figure 11.
+  <figcaption> Figure 12.
 Trimming the GEO_ID Field in the Census Dataset to Match the Census Boundary's "GEOID" Field   </figcaption>
   </figure> <br>

-  <p> Setup the chloropleth map for the 2010 data as you did for the 2020 data.
-If you look closely at the census tracts afterwards, you can see that they are different between 2010 and 2020.  </p>
+  <p> Setup the choropleth map for the 2010 data as you did for the 2020 data.
+If you look closely at the census tracts afterwards, you can see that they are different between 2010 and 2020 (Figure 13).  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/Ifv6zjY.jpeg" alt="US Census Chloropleth 2010 " style="width:100%;max-width:625px">
-  <figcaption> Figure 12.
-A Chloropleth Map Created with 2010 US Census Data   </figcaption>
+  <figcaption> Figure 13.
+A Choropleth Map Created with 2010 US Census Data   </figcaption>
   </figure> <br>

   <p> This concludes the tutorial for obtaining and processing US Census data for GIS use. </p>

+  <h3> List of Figures </h3> <br>

+  <p> Figure 1.
+The Hierarchy of Census Geographies  </p>
+  <p> Figure 2.
+The US Census Data Website  </p>
+  <p> Figure 3.
+The Advanced Search Pane on the US Census Data Website </p>
+  <p> Figure 4.
+US Census Advanced Search Filters Input  </p>
+  <p> Figure 5.
+US Census TIGER Line Website </p>
+  <p> Figure 6.
+Using the Web Interface to Find 2023 Census Tract Boundaries </p>
+  <p> Figure 7.
+Using the Census TIGER lines FTP </p>
+  <p> Figure 8.
+The Raw Census Dataset </p>
+  <p> Figure 9.
+The Processed Census Dataset </p>
+  <p> Figure 10.
+Joining the Census Tract Dataset to the Census Tract Boundaries </p>
+  <p> Figure 11.
+A Choropleth Map Created with 2020 US Census Data  </p>
+  <p> Figure 12.
+Trimming the GEO_ID Field in the Census Dataset to Match the Census Boundary's "GEOID" Field </p>
+  <p> Figure 13.
+A Chloropleth Map Created with 2010 US Census Data  </p> <br>

+  <h3> References </h3> <br>

   <div id="myModal" class="modal">
    <span class="close">&times;</span>